-In addition to its operating budget, the City of Worcester approves an annual capital budget to fund lasting items such as equipment purchases (police cars, school snow plows), infrastructure buses, improvements (roads, sidewalks, parks), technology upgrades, and major building maintenance.
+In addition to its operating budget, the City of Worcester approves an annual capital budget to fund lasting items such as equipment purchases (police cars, school buses, snow plows), infrastructure improvements (roads, sidewalks, parks), technology upgrades, and major building maintenance.
 For the capital budget, the City issues debt and finances these purchases over the lifespan of the item using tax levy funds and grants from Federal and State government.
 The debt is generally issued as a municipal bond and is often exempt from Federal and State taxes.
-Under the Five Point Plan, the City caps how much borrowing it can do in any one year based on prior year borrowings and debt service.